vinaysetty/thesis_proposals/2021/bachelor_social_media_coverage.md

-# Social Media converage of the fake news
+# Social Media coverage of the fake news

 ## Supervisor: Vinay Setty